 Arizona Birth Certificate

-How to Order Arizona Birth Certificates
+How to Order an Arizona Birth Certificate

 You can order your Arizona birth certificate electronically now through VRO (Vital Records Online) or in person or by mail from the Arizona Department of Health Services - Bureau of Vital Records (ADHS-BVR).
 Before ordering, review the costs, eligibility terms, required documents, and processing times.